Are Labels Needed for Incremental Instance Learning?: Abstract

 \section{Abstract}

-We introduce a new, self-incremental approach to visually classify object instances in this paper.
-Our model, \textbf{V}isual Self-\textbf{In}cremental \textbf{I}nstance \textbf{L}earning, VINIL for short, incrementally observes and classifies a single instance at a time before discarding it.
-The challenge in incremental instance learning is the risk of forgetting over longer learning sessions and the difficulties associated with instance labeling.
-Our approach addresses these challenges through three key innovations: \textit{i)}.
-The development of VINIL, a self-incremental learner that can learn object instances in sequence, \textit{ii)}.
-The use of self-supervision to eliminate the need for instance labeling, and \textit{iii)}.
-A thorough evaluation of VINIL against label-supervised counterparts on two large-scale benchmarks~\cite{core50,ilab20m}, showcasing its effectiveness in achieving higher accuracy while reducing forgetfulness.
+In this paper, we learn to classify visual object instances, incrementally and via self-supervision (self-incremental).
+Our learner observes a single instance at a time, which is then discarded from the dataset.
+Incremental instance learning is challenging, since longer learning sessions exacerbate forgetfulness, and labeling instances is cumbersome.
+We overcome these challenges via three contributions: \textit{i).} We propose VINIL, a self-incremental learner that can learn object instances sequentially, \textit{ii).} We equip VINIL with self-supervision to by-pass the need for instance labelling, \textit{iii).} We compare VINIL to label-supervised variants on two large-scale benchmarks~\cite{core50,ilab20m}, and show that VINIL significantly improves accuracy while reducing forgetfulness.